curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 ### Music functions

 - `MusicAdd(audio file path)`: add an audio file to the queue.
-- `MusicExists(audio file path)`: true if the file is in the jukebox queue.
+- `MusicExist(audio file path)`: true if the file is in the jukebox queue.
 - `MusicRemove(audio file path)`: remove the file from the jukebox queue.
 Return `true` if removed.
 - `MusicClear()`: clear the audio queue.
 - `MusicAddList(files, separator)`: to add a group of audio files to the queue.
 Files is a list simulated string like `song1.mp3:song2.mp3`, you can use `FileGet` to get the files.